5th Floor, Brigade Towers,

 Fastest Growing Market:

-The anti-hypertensive drugs market is expected to witness a CAGR of 4.5%, during the forecast period.
 Certain factors that are driving the market growth include increasing prevalence of hypertension, growing initiatives by private and government organizations, and rising awareness about hypertension.

 Antihypertensive drugs are referred to as a class of drugs that are used in treating hypertension (high blood pressure).
 There are many classes of antihypertensive drugs, which have the ability to lower blood pressure by different means, and thus, prevent the complications associated with high blood pressure, including stroke and myocardial infarction.